October 7, 2016

 About Logic Design Inc.

-Founded in 1996, Logic Design Inc. (LDI) is a privately-held corporation headquartered in Toronto, Canada.
-LDI offers a suite of products ranging from simulation software to textbooks to computer-based testing, and course management software.
-In addition to its best-selling simulation products, such as CircuitLogix, PLCLogix, and RoboLogix, the company also has a strong focus on educational products to support the use of simulation.
+Founded in 1996, Logic Design Inc. (LDI) is a privately-held corporation headquartered in Redmond, WA.
+LDI offers a suite of products ranging from simulation software to textbooks to computer-based training, and course management software.
+In addition to its best-selling simulation products, such as CircuitLogix, RoboLogix and PLCLogix, the company also has a strong focus on educational products to support the use of simulation.
 These products are used worldwide by thousands of students, educators, professional design engineers, and hobbyists.
-The company sells its products directly in the US and Canada and through a worldwide network of distributors.
+The company sells its products directly in the US, Australia, and Canada and through a worldwide network of distributors.

 Name: Gary Richardson